-Archbishop Cesare Nosiglia of Turin announced the display on March 3.
+Archbishop Cesare Nosiglia of Turin.
 The prelate noted that the 2021 display is “not a simple repetition” of last year’s display.
 He noted that the 2020 display came during a “complete emergency situation,” but in 2021 we have learned that our “strength lies in continuing in courage.”
 He expressed his hopes that this year’s display will strengthen a sense of hope within the faithful.

 Of the Shroud, Archbishop Nosiglia said:

 “The Shroud is a reality that concerns everyone.
 [The] image that Turin has preserved for almost five centuries testifies to pain and death, but also to resurrection and eternal life.”
 He added, “In front of the Shroud we can exclaim with our hearts turned to the Lord: ‘your love is forever.’”

 The Shroud of Turin is a linen cloth that features the negative image of a scourged and crucified man.
 It has been venerated as the death shroud of Christ since the 15th century, but the Church has not officially confirmed nor denied its authenticity.
 In 2015, Pope Francis venerated the relic during a trip to Italy, calling it an “icon of Christ’s love.”

 Archbishop Nosiglia will celebrate the Holy Saturday liturgy before the Shroud.
 The event, set to take place in the evening, will be preceded by presentations from some of Turin’s young adults.
 They will offer reflections on the theme of hope in front of the Shroud.